 We’re coming to the end of our Homeschool Holiday Music Month in the River HousesΒ β it began just Past Three O’Clock on the first of December and will conclude this week on Twelfth Night (January 5th).
 Throughout the month we’ve been sharing an assortment of seasonal favorites in aΒ great variety of styles and genresΒ β classical and modern, sacred and secular, serious and sillyΒ β along with aΒ collection of easy educational notes to help you teach little musical lessons all along the way.

 The words to “Star in the East” (also known as “Brightest and Best”) were written by the Anglican bishop and hymn-writer Reginald Heber (1783β1826), and they tell the story of the Star of Bethlehem, an element of the Christian Nativity story that all young homescholars, whether religious or secular, should be able to recognize.
 Heber’s words have been paired with aΒ number of different tunes over the last two centuries, but the best known of these by far is the anonymous American melody heard above, first published in the famous Southern Harmony collection of 1835.
-The tunes in Southern Harmony were popular across the country in the nineteenth century, but many fell out of fashion in later decades.
-They have since undergone aΒ great revival in popularity, and many professional and amateur singing groups in the United States and around the world now include them in their repertoires.
+The tunes in Southern Harmony were popular across the United States in the nineteenth century, but many fell out of fashion in later decades.
+They have since undergone aΒ great revival in popularity, and many professional and amateur singing groups across the country and around the world now include them in their repertoires.

 Southern Harmony was one of many early American song-books that printed its music using shape notes, a system of notation that makes it easier for non-musicians to learn a tune.
 Instead of the standard oval note shape used in conventional music printing today, shape-note song-books use squares, triangles, and diamonds, as well as ovals, to represent the different pitches on the musical scale.